 If the meet had events where splits were taken, you will need to create duplicate events to record the splits in the meet file.
-It is expected that teams will always plan to acquire lead-off splits for relays, as well as most intermediate-distance splits for longer events (e.g. 400 splits on 800 free, 100 splits on 200 back/breast/fly).
-Only one split can be obtained per event.
+Only one official (legal) split can be obtained per event for championship meet qualification.
 Be sure that your meet announcement contains information regarding planned splits.

-If using Dolphins or other electronic watches, the splits will automatically be entered as splits in each event.
+If using Dolphins, the splits will automatically be entered as splits in each event.
 See §7.3.1.G Dolphin Splits.
 Even if the splits are correctly entered in the individual event, the times do not always import correctly, thus it is important to duplicate the event and enter the splits separately as described below.

-Note: If times were imported from touchpads or another system that registers all splits (not just one designated split, but all 50 or 100 meter splits), then the process below is unnecessary for relay lead-offs.
-You will still need to create a separate event and record any intermediate-distance splits.
+Note: If times were imported from touchpads or Time Drops (must configured to registers all splits, not just one designated split), then the process below is unnecessary for relay lead-offs.
+You will still need to create a separate event and record any intermediate-distance splits from individual events (i.e., 400m from an 800m or 100m from a 200m).

 For example: let’s say that events 15 and 16 are the Girls (15) and Boys (16) 1500 free.
 You need to record 800 free splits from those events.